GHOST-Science-Club/statutscan-app/README.md

 5. Go to http://localhost:8000/swagger/

 ### FRONTEND
+**Note:** The backend must be running before starting the frontend.

-1. Go to frontend directory using `cd frontend`
+1. Navigate to the frontend directory using `cd frontend`
 2. Create file `.env` and fill it as `.env.example`
+3. Install dependencies: `npm install`
-3. Run `npm run dev` in console
+4. Start the development server: `npm run dev`
-4. Project is ready on http://localhost:3000/
+5. The project will be available at [http://localhost:3000/]